Who we are

 The Board conducts reviews and hearings of orders of the Registration Committees of the Colleges, and in the case of the College of Veterinarians of Ontario, its Accreditation Committee.
 The parties are the individual seeking to be registered or accredited, and the College.
 The applicant may choose to have either a documentary review of the Registration Committee’s order or an oral hearing before the Board.

 After the hearing or review, the Board will make an order with written reasons for its decision, and provide it to the parties.
+Decisions may be but are not generally provided orally following the review or hearing.
 The Board may,

 Hearings Under the Public Hospitals Act Concerning Physicians’ Hospital Privileges